voxel51/fiftyone/docs/source/user_guide/annotation.rst

 -   `checkbox`: a boolean checkbox UI.
 In this case, `default` is optional and `values` is unused

+When you are annotating existing label fields, the `attributes` parameter can take additional values:

+-   `True` (default): export all custom attributes observed on the existing labels, using their observed values to determine the appropriate UI type and possible values, if applicable
+-   `False`: do not include any custom attributes in the export
+-   a list of custom attributes to include in the export
+-   a full dictionary syntax described above

-The `mutable` property can be used by most annotation backends when annotating object tracks in videos.
+**For videos,** the `mutable` property can be used by most annotation backends when annotating object tracks.
 Setting it to `False` makes it so that the attribute is immutable throughout the track and as such only has to be annotated once for it to apply to every frame.
 When uploading existing objects with an immutable attribute, it is expected that the value